KawiraSharon/GVSU-CIS641-Sharon-Kawira-Mungania/README.md

 git clone <command copied from GitHub>
 ```

-Navigate to your project directory:
+Navigate to the project directory:
 ```bash
 cd <your repository>
 ```

 #### 3. Install and Pull All Dependencies and Requirements
-Run this command to install all necessary dependencies:
+Run this command to install the necessary dependencies:
 ```bash
 npm install
 ```